JagGlo/playOmics_env/README.md

 To verify the setup and functionality of the environment, you have two options in RStudio: running a test script through an R Markdown file or executing an analysis script.
 Follow the steps below for each method:

-**Running the Test Script:**
+**Running the Test Scripts:**

-1. Open the R Markdown file named `playOmics-example.Rmd`, located in the project directory.
+1. Open the R Markdown file named `playOmics-example.Rmd` or `playOmics-THCA-example.Rmd` located in the project directory.
 2. Run the script by knitting the document to ensure that the environment is correctly set up and functioning.

 **Executing the Analysis Script:**